Charmungo98/project1-ivar-the-boneless/README.md

 * Responsive design across all device sizes.

-* Similar color scheme and design throughout all pages to effectively structure, categorise and present the information to the customers.
+* Similar color scheme and design throughout all pages to effectively structure, categorise and present the information to the viewers.

 * Header

-    - The header contains the business logo and fully responsive navigation bar positioned across the top of the screen.
+    - The header contains a nuetral image background and a responsive navigation bar positioned across the top of the screen.

-    - The business logo functions as a link to the landing page.

     - The navigation bar is identical in all pages and contains links to all pages to facilitate navigation across the site.
 It also has a hover effect that changes color to provide feedback to the customer for a better user experience.